 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-[February 17, 2014] In an effort to keep our readers informed of the many precision manufacturing techniques utilized at our Colorado machine shop, we thought we'd devote some time to what we feel is a time tested and highly effective method of high speed machining - that of grinding.
-At its core, grinding is a method of finishing a machined part using an abrasive form of cutting.
-Depending on the type of machine used however, CNC grinding systems can be adapted to manufacture precision machine components, especially when working with exotic materials requiring fine tolerances.
-At a typical CNC machining company, grinding is often used following more aggressive removal of material produced through traditional CNC milling or CNC turning methods.
-A power driven high-speed grinding wheel, often outfitted with diamond cutting heads, is mounted on a bed with a fixture to hold a workpiece in place.
-The grinding head either travels across a fixed workpiece to manufacture a part, or the head remains stationary while the piece travels, depending on the machine.
-Modern grinding systems rely on CNC for exacting control of the grinding head or table position, creating a finish on manufactured parts to exacting geometric tolerances, and they take on different forms and function.
+At a typical CNC machining operation, the grinding process is often used following more aggressive removal of material produced through traditional CNC milling and machining methods.
+A power driven high-speed grinding wheel, often outfitted with diamond cutting heads, is mounted on a bed with a fixture to hold the workpiece in place.
+The grinding head then either travels across the fixed workpiece or depending on the machine, remains stationary while the piece travels.
+Modern grinding systems rely on CNC for exacting control of the grinding head or table position, creating a finish on precision parts to exacting geometric tolerances.
+Thus, they are able to take on different forms and function.
 Considered by many to be the most “craftsman-like” of all machining processes, grinding requires highly skilled CNC machinists at the helm with years of experience.